Do alcohol and bad behaviors go together? Does drinking alcohol cause bad behaviors?

 Control over Behavior

-Intoxicated people have much greater control over their behavior than generally recognized.
-For example, in some societies people don’t believe that drunkeness causes disinhibition.
-So in those societies, it never leads to bad behavior.
-1
+Intoxicated people have much greater control over their behavior than people think.
+For instance, in some societies people don’t believe that drunkness causes disinhibition.
+So in those societies, it never leads to bad behavior.1

 Other research finds that when males falsely believe that they have been drinking alcohol, they tend to become more aggressive.
 And when men and women falsely believe they’ve been drinking alcohol, they have greater sexual arousal from erotica.

 So it isn’t simply a case of “the alcohol made me do it.”
-Researchers at the University of Waterloo in Ontario asked volunteers to press a button when prompted by a computer screen.
+Researchers asked volunteers to press a button when prompted by a computer screen.
 They were also instructed not to press it if a red light also appeared.
 Those who were given alcohol were more likely to press the button in spite of the red light.
 That’s just as a drunk is more likely to punch someone even if told to stop.

-However, when drinkers were offered a small reward, they performed as well as sober volunteers.
-The researchers conclude that people who have been drinking can control their behavior if they want to.3
+But when drinkers were offered a small reward, they performed as well as sober volunteers.
+The researchers conclude that people who have been drinking can control their behavior if they really want to.3

-Because alcohol doesn’t cause bad behavior it isn’t a legitimate excuse for such behavior.
+Because alcohol doesn’t cause bad behavior it isn’t a legitimate excuse for it.

 In short, bad behavior isn’t the fault of the alcohol but of the person.

-3. Grattan, K. E., and Vogel-Sprott, M. Neurobiological, behavioral, and environmental relations to drinking – maintaining intentional control of behavior under alcohol, Alcoholism: Clinical & Experimental Research, 2001, 25(2),192-197.
+3. Grattan, K., and Vogel-Sprott, M. Neurobiological, behavioral, and environmental relations to drinking – maintaining intentional control of behavior under alcohol, Alco Clin Exper Res, 25(2),192-197.